Obligation to Inform

 7. Data transfer to third countries

-Where your data are transferred to a franchisor or a company in the franchisor’s group seated in the United States (or any other third country that does not ensure adequate levels of protection) in connection with the central hotel booking system, an audit of the quality of services with which you are provided in hotels conducted by the franchisor, an audit of franchise payments, an assessment of your satisfaction with hotel services, your participation in the franchisor’s loyalty program, the Data Controller shall transfer the data using the mechanisms complying with the applicable law (e.g. Standard EU Clauses).
+Where your data are transferred to a franchisor or a company in the franchisor’s group seated in the United States (or any other third country that does not ensure adequate levels of protection) in connection with the central hotel or propertie booking system, an audit of the quality of services with which you are provided in hotels and properties conducted by the franchisor, an audit of franchise payments, an assessment of your satisfaction with hotel services, your participation in the franchisor’s loyalty program, the Data Controller shall transfer the data using the mechanisms complying with the applicable law (e.g. Standard EU Clauses).

 8. Data retention period